eneskaya20/eneskaya20/README.md

 # Hello, I'm Enes Kaya 👋
 ## About Me
-🎓 I'm a student in Electrical-Electronics Engineering passionate about Software Development, Data Science, and Electronics.
+🎓 I'm a student in Electrical-Electronics Engineering passionate about NLP, Computer Vision, and Data Science.

 👀 My desire is to expand my knowledge and enhance my abilities by exploring innovative technologies and acquiring new skills.